NixOS/rfcs/rfcs/0042-config-option.md

 ## Configuration checking

-One downside of using `settings` instead of having a dedicated NixOS option is that values can't be checked to have the correct key and type at evaluation time.
-Instead the default mode of operation will be to fail at runtime when the program reads the configuration.
+One downside of using `settings` instead of having a dedicated NixOS option is that values can't easily be checked to have the correct key and type at evaluation time.
+Instead the default mode of operation will be to fail at runtime when the program reads the configuration initially.
 There are ways this can be improved however.

 ### Configuration checking tools

-Occasionally programs have tools for checking their configuration without the need to start the program itself.
+Sometimes programs have tools for checking their configuration without the need to start the program itself.
 We can use this to verify the configuration at build time by running the tool during a derivation build.
-These tools are generally more thorough than the module system and can integrate tightly with the program itself, which can greatly improve user experience.
+These tools are generally more thorough than the module system and can integrate tightly with the program itself, which can greatly improve error reporting.
 A good side effect of this approach is that less RAM is needed for evaluation.
 The following illustrates an example of how this might look like:

 TODO: Rewrite in terms of `configFile`
 ```nix